jimmdev/udacity-containerization/README.md

 ### Connection to circle CI

- * The project is linked to Circle CI, configuration can be seen in `Dockerfile`
+ * The project is linked to Circle CI, configuration can be seen in `.circleci/config.yaml`